 Create a SCIM connector if your on-premises application does not support SCIM natively.
 A SCIM connector acts as a SCIM server and an intermediary between Okta and the on-premises application.
 The SCIM connector can be built using the Okta Provisioning Connector SDK or any custom external application or connector that can process SCIM messages.
 Typically you should install your SCIM connector on a web server that is accessible to your provisioning agent.

 You can test your deployment using one of the example connectors that are included with the Okta Provisioning Connector SDK.
 See Create and test SCIM connectors.

-- On the Okta Admin Console, go to Applications > Applications.
+- In the Admin Console, go to Applications > Applications.

 - Enter the name of your on-premises app in the Search field.

 - Click the application name and click the Provisioning tab.
 Your system should detect the presence of the provisioning agent and instruct you to configure the SCIM connector.

 - Click Configure SCIM Connector.